LocationAmsterdam, The Netherlands

-From the architect.
+Text description provided by the architects.
 The youth of Amsterdam are getting smarter and the growing waiting list for highly gifted students has generated the immediate need for a new temporary high school.
 The commission was to provide an architectural modular design and building system strategy for a temporary school building in the prominent location in the Overhoeks area in Amsterdam North.

 The temporary building was part of the school’s first step towards an expansion plan from 75 students to approximately 650 over a 5-year time span.
 The building design system was chosen to allow for flexibility and speed in yearly growth in phases.
 After 5 years the school will be dismantled and re-used for other buildings and relocated to a permanent building.